leonardost/kifu-recorder/README.md

 self-explanatory.

 1) Take snapshot
 2) Manually add move - If the app is not detecting a stone, you can manually add it to the game record.

-3 and 4) Rotate left and rotate right - sometimes the app will detect the board
+3) Rotate left and
-         in a different orientation than your point of view, so you can use these buttons to fix that.
+4) Rotate right - sometimes the app will detect the board in a different orientation than your point of view, so you can use these buttons to fix that.
 5) Restore board position - Kifu Recorder has a board tracking feature to track where the board is in the camera image.
 Sometimes that tracking can go astray, so this button will reset the board to its initial detected position.
 6) Toggle board tracking - If you feel board tracking is not working well, you can disable it by pressing this button.
 7) Undo - Undoes the last detected move.
 Useful when the app detects a wrong stone
 8) Pause/Continue - Pauses the game recording
 7) Finish - Terminates game recording

 Changelog